 What Is It?

-Isopropyl Alcohol, also called isopropanol or 2-propanol, is most commonly known as rubbing alcohol.
+Isopropyl Alcohols are a large class of important cosmetic ingredients but only ethanol needs to be denatured to prevent it from being redirected from cosmetic applications to alcoholic beverages., also called isopropanol or 2-propanol, is most commonly known as rubbing alcohol.
 Isopropyl Alcohol is widely used in cosmetics and personal care products, such as aftershave lotions, bath products, eye and other makeup products, as well as nail, hair, and skin care products.

 In products designed for healthcare professionals, Isopropyl Alcohol is an antiseptic found in health care personnel hand washes, health care personnel hand rubs, surgical hand scrubs, surgical hand rubs, and patient antiseptic skin preparations.